-For individuals who have juvenile or adolescent idiopathic scoliosis at high-risk of progression who receive vertebral body stapling, the evidence includes a comparative cohort study and case series.
-The relevant outcomes are change in disease status, morbid events, QOL, and treatment-related morbidity.
+For individuals who have juvenile or adolescent idiopathic scoliosis at high-risk of progression who receive vertebral body stapling, the evidence includes a comparative cohort study, a case-control study, and case series.
+Relevant outcomes are change in disease status, morbid events, quality of life, and treatment-related morbidity.
 There is a small body of published evidence on surgical interventions for preventing curve progression in juvenile and adolescent idiopathic scoliosis.
-Vertebral body stapling with memory shape staples may control some thoracic curves between 20° and 35° but it is less effective than bracing for larger curves.
+Vertebral body stapling with memory shape staples may control some thoracic curves between 20° and 35°, but it is less effective than bracing for larger curves.
 The evidence is composed primarily from a center that developed the technique, along with a few case series from other institutions.
-Additional study with larger sample sizes and longer follow-up is needed to evaluate the safety and efficacy of this procedure.
-The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.
+Additional studies with larger sample sizes and longer follow-up are needed to evaluate the safety and efficacy of this procedure.
+The evidence is insufficient to determine that this technology results in an improvement in the net health outcome.

-For individuals who have juvenile or adolescent idiopathic scoliosis at high-risk of progression who receive vertebral body tethering, the evidence includes case series.
+For individuals who have juvenile or adolescent idiopathic scoliosis at high-risk of progression who receive vertebral body tethering, the evidence includes case series and a systematic review and meta-analysis of case series.
 Relevant outcomes are change in disease status, morbid events, quality of life, and treatment-related morbidity.
 Vertebral body tethering has been evaluated for thoracic curves at high-risk of progression.
-Currently, there is very limited evidence on this technique, with published case series on the Dynesys system reporting 1-year follow-up in 32 patients, 2-year follow-up in 11 patients, and an additional prospective study reporting approximately 2-year follow-up in 21 patients.
-Available evidence for The TetherTM is limited to a small, single-center, uncontrolled, unpublished retrospective cohort study of 57 pediatric patients.
+Currently, there is very limited evidence on this technique, with published case series on The Tether and on off-label use of the Dynesys system.
+Available evidence for The Tether is limited to a small, single-center, uncontrolled, unpublished retrospective cohort study of 57 pediatric patients.
+A meta-analysis of vertebral body tethering studies with more than 36 months follow-up reported a 74% clinical success rate, a 52% complication rate, and a 16% unplanned reoperation rate.
+Most commonly reported complications were tether breakages, pulmonary complications, and overcorrections.
 Although reported Cobb angle corrections are promising, serious adverse events occurred, data is lacking on other important health outcomes, and there are important study design limitations including lack of a control group.
 Additional studies, with a larger number of total subjects and longer follow-up, are needed to evaluate the safety and efficacy of this surgical procedure.
-The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.
+The evidence is insufficient to determine that this technology results in an improvement in the net health outcome.